ABOUT THE 2020 PILGRIMAGE

 ABOUT THE WARRIORS TO LOURDES PILGRIMAGE

-Sponsored by the Archdiocese for the Military Services, USA, and the Knights of Columbus, the Warriors to Lourdes pilgrimage takes place during the 61st annual International Military Pilgrimage (Pèlerinage Militaire International or PMI) in Lourdes, France.
-Non-wounded, wounded, ill or injured military personnel who are accepted to attend will travel from the United States and Europe to Lourdes for a time of prayer, retreat and participation in the 61st annual International Military Pilgrimage.
-The retreat will consist of a number of spiritual events, including an international opening ceremony, special Masses, a visit to the baths at the Sanctuary of Our Lady of Lourdes and a candlelight vigil that draws tens of thousands of troops to the sacred shrine every year.
+Sponsored by the Archdiocese for the Military Services, USA, and the Knights of Columbus, the Warriors to Lourdes pilgrimage takes place each May in Lourdes, France during the International Military Pilgrimage.
+Non-wounded, wounded, ill or injured military personnel who are selected to attend will travel from the United States and Europe to Lourdes for a time of spiritual retreat Retreat highlights include an international opening ceremony, special Masses, a visit to the baths at the Sanctuary of Our Lady of Lourdes, a Unified Sports Challenge and a candlelight vigil that draws tens of thousands of troops to the sacred shrine every year.

 ABOUT THE INTERNATIONAL MILITARY PILGRIMAGE